GoogleCloudPlatform/marketing-analytics-jumpstart/infrastructure/README.md

    to create a Cloud Secret - it will be done by the Terraform scripts.
 You will need to provide the Git URL and the access token to the Terraform scripts using a Terraform variable.

-## Guided Installation of Terraform Modules
+## Guided Installation Tuturial of Terraform Modules on Cloud Shell

 Step by step installation guide with [![Open in Cloud Shell](https://gstatic.com/cloudssh/images/open-btn.svg)](https://shell.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https://github.com/GoogleCloudPlatform/marketing-analytics-jumpstart.git&cloudshell_git_branch=main&cloudshell_workspace=&cloudshell_tutorial=infrastructure/cloudshell/tutorial.md)

 **Note:** If you are working from a forked repository, be sure to update the `cloudshell_git_repo` parameter to the URL of your forked repository for the button link above.

-## Manual Installation of Terraform Modules
+## Manual Installation Guide of Terraform Modules

 Once all the permissions and data prerequisites are met, you can install these components using Terraform scripts.

 Follow instructions in [terraform/README.md](terraform/README.md)

-## Installing Dashboard
+## Looker Studio Dashboard Installation

 Looker Studio Dashboard can be installed by following instructions in [../python/lookerstudio/README.md](../python/lookerstudio/README.md)